COVID-19 pandemic in New York (state): Vaccination

-The governor and the mayor have opened new vaccination sites and have staffed these sites with anyone who is trained to give shots.
-It will likely accelerate vaccinations dramatically.

-As patients with co-morbidities can be vaccinated since February 15, 2021, demand continues to exceed supply of vaccines significantly, stretching appointments into Spring 2021 for the population that can get vaccinated.
+Mass vaccination sites were opened in the state in provide faster and more equitable results.

 At the end of February 2021 the access to vaccination appointment slots remained complicated in NYS.
-The governor of NYS and the mayor of NYC have decided to let separate groups (e.g., Walgreens, medical groups, state or city vaccination campuses) manage their own vaccination schedules.
-It creates opacity in identifying potential available slots and applying in time to these spots.
-Phone lines to organize appointments are often not reachable.
-But Huge Ma, a New York software developer, has created an application that facilitates taking appointments for vaccines in NYS, turbovax.info, which connects to multiple sites offering vaccination appointments.
+The governor of NYS and the mayor of NYC decided to let separate groups (e.g., Walgreens, medical groups, state or city vaccination campuses) manage their own vaccination schedules.
+This creates opacity in identifying potential available slots and applying in time to these spots.
+Phone lines to organize appointments were often not reachable.
+But Huge Ma, a New York software developer, created an application that facilitates taking appointments for vaccines in NYS, turbovax.info, which connected to multiple sites offering vaccination appointments.

-By the end of February 2021 there is a noticeable acceleration in the number of people getting vaccinated.
+By the end of February 2021 there was a noticeable acceleration in the number of people getting vaccinated.
 In addition, the new J&J vaccine was approved on February 28, 2021.
-Its distribution has been accompanied by longer overnight opening hours at Yankee Stadium, Javits Center and the NY State Fair Grounds.
+Its distribution was accompanied by longer overnight opening hours at Yankee Stadium, Javits Center and the NY State Fair Grounds.

-On March 9, 2021, Governor Cuomo further increased the number of people who can get vaccinated in New York State to include people above 60 years.

-Despite efforts at Governor's and NYC's level, the lack of proper organization is strongly felt and has relegated NYS at the 37th position in the US for the number of people vaccinated as updated by Johns Hopkins.

-On March 22, 2021, Governor Cuomo lowered the minimum age to be vaccinated to 50 years and pharmacies are allowed to vaccinate almost eligible New Yorkers.

-By March 29, 2021, Governor Cuomo extended vaccination population to 30 years old and announced that, as of April 6, everyone 16 years old and above can be vaccinated.

-On May 12, 2021, Governor Cuomo announced that vaccination was now open to anyone aged 12 to 17 years old in New York State, in agreement with CDC's recommendations.

-Since the beginning of May, the vaccination pace had started to flatten which was likely to increase the time to herd immunity.
-For example, during the week finishing April 14, New York state registered 939,221 people who received a first vaccination.
-During the week finishing July 27, New York State registered 117,795 people who received a first vaccination.
-It represented an 87.5% reduction.

 On December 20, 2021, Governor Hochul announced New York State would provide $65 million to county governments in part to finance booster efforts.